vlfeat/matconvnet/doc/site/docs/index.md

 > `examples/cnn_imagenet_camdemo.m`) using GoogLeNet, VGG-VD, or any
 > other similar network.
 >
-> **New:** 1.0-beta13 adds a much faster version of batch
-> normalization and contains several bugfixes and minor improvements.
->
 > **New:** MatConvNet used in planetary science research by the
 > University of Arizona (see the
 > [NVIDIA blog post](http://devblogs.nvidia.com/parallelforall/deep-learning-image-understanding-planetary-science/)).